jerbaroo/monad-portal/README.md

 <!-- Liberated of where/when. -->
-The primary motivation behind creating Telescope is that a developer should be able to write a _reactive frontend as a function of the data in their one true data source_ (e.g. database).
-The Telescope framework solves this by providing a direct Reflex-DOM to database link.
-Even better, the Telescope interface is not specific to Reflex-DOM (where the interface is used) or the data source.
-You can write your own instance to use in e.g. a `reflex-vty` application, or to communicate with a different server or database.
+The primary motivation behind creating Telescope is that a developer should be able to write a *reactive frontend as a function of the data in their one true data source* (e.g. database).
+The Telescope framework solves this by providing a *direct Reflex-DOM to database link*.
+Even better, the Telescope interface is *not specific to Reflex-DOM (where the interface is used) or the database*.
+You could write an instance to use in e.g. a `reflex-vty` application, or to communicate with a different server or database.

 ## Contributing